1997–1998 Whitbread Round the World Race: EF Education and EF Language

 The team's second boat, EF Education, had an all-female crew and was led by French woman Christine Guillou and included Isabelle Autissier.
 Leslie Egnot joined the crew on leg 4.

-Kvaerner Innovation
+Innovation Kvaerner

 Skippered by Knut Frostad, the crew included Marcel van Triest, Ross Halcrow, Tony Rae, Ed Baird, Torben Grael and Pierre Mas.

 Merit Cup

 Merit Cup was a Monaco flagged boat skippered by Grant Dalton.
 One of only two team's that built two boats, the crew included watch captain Kevin Shoebridge, Ian Stewart, Mike Sanderson, Jeremy Lomas, Dirk de Ridder, Ray Davies and Mike Quilter.

 Silk Cut

 Led by Lawrie Smith, Silk Cut was the last boat in the fleet designed by Bruce Farr.
 The crew included Jez Fanstone, Neil Graham, Gordon Maguire, Neal McDonald, Jan Dekker and Stu Bannatyne.

 Swedish Match

 Swedish Match was skippered by Gunnar Krantz and included Roger Nilson and Erle Williams.
 Matthew Humphries joined the crew following the withdrawal of America's Challenge.